zzzeyez/pecan/README.md

 ## Instructions

 `pecan` requires [Übersicht](http://tracesof.net/uebersicht/).
-Once Übersicht is installed, you can clone this repository to where your Übersicht bars are placed.
+Once Übersicht is installed, download this repository to wherever your widgets are stored.

+This can be done via the terminal like so:
 ```
+brew tap caskroom/cask
+brew cask install ubersicht
 git clone https://github.com/zzzeyez/pecan.git "$HOME/Library/Application Support/Übersicht/widgets/pecan"
 ```